Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Random basis generation in the DRS NIST Post-Quantum Cryptography competition submission

+at the cost of allowing the $P_i$'s to be signed permutation matrices.
+Alternatively, by rearranging the permutation matrices and applying an extra rotation on the right, Problem 2b on matrices of the form (\ref{DRS1}) is equivalent to it on products of the form

-in which each $M_i$ is conjugate of $\operatorname{diag}(\overbrace{A_+,A_+,\ldots,A_+}^{n/2})$ by a random signed permutation matrix.
+in which each $M_i$ is conjugate of $D$ by a random signed permutation matrix.

-Since Algorithm 3 with $d=2$ performed relatively weakly in the experiments of Section~\ref{sec:experiments}, for these reasons we suspect Problem 2b is relatively easy to solve on matrices generated using (\ref{DRS1}) (as compared to those, say, generated using Algorithm 4).
-Our remaining comments in this section pertain solely to the construction of the element $M\in SL(n,\Z)$ from (\ref{DRS1}) in the context of Problem 2b, and not to any other aspect of \cite{DRSc}.
+Since Algorithm 3 with $d=2$ performed relatively weakly in the experiments of Section~\ref{sec:experiments}, we suspect Problem 2b is relatively easy to solve on matrices generated using (\ref{DRS1}) (as compared to those, say, generated using Algorithm 4).
+The experiments described below bear this out.
+(All of our remaining comments in this section pertain solely to (\ref{DRS1}) in the context of Problem 2b, and not to any other aspect of \cite{DRSc}.)

+The parameters listed in \cite[\S3.2]{DRSc} assert 128-bit security for their scheme when $(n,R)=(912,24)$, 192-bit security when $(n,R)=(1160,24)$, and 256-bit security when $(n,R)=(1518,24)$.
+Our main finding is that the testing procedure (\ref{testingprocedure}) was able to recover $M$ chosen with the 256-bit security parameters in 708 hours of running time.
+We could also recover $M$ chosen with the 192-bit security parameters in 222 hours of running time but (as we describe below) could not fully recover $M$ with the 128-bit security parameters.

-The parameters listed in \cite[\S3.2]{DRSc} assert 128-bit security for their scheme when $n=912$ and $R=24$.
-The testing procedure (\ref{testingprocedure}) easily solves Problem 2b when $n$ or $R$ are smaller yet still relatively large.
+The testing procedure (\ref{testingprocedure}) also easily solves Problem 2b when $n$ or $R$ are smaller yet still relatively large.
 For example, it took roughly an hour to recover $M$ from $MM^t$ when $(n,R)=(180,24)$ using BKZ with block sizes up to 26.

-Perhaps more interestingly, we also applied the testing procedure (\ref{testingprocedure}) for the parameters $n=912$ and increasing values of $R$ up to the recommended choice of $R=24$ (see Figure~\ref{fig:DRSplot}).
+In Figure~\ref{fig:DRSplot} we show the results of several experiments for the parameter choice of $n=912$ and increasing values of $R$ up to the recommended choice of $R=24$ for 128-bit security.
 The results were strikingly successful, in that each trial for $R\le 22$ successfully recovered $M$ from $MM^t$ using only LLL (without requiring BKZ).
-We additionally tried $R=23$ and {\it nearly} recovered $M$ using LLL this way:~the longest vector in the LLL output had length $\sqrt{7}$, and running BKZ reduction with block size 3 for less than five minutes then found $M$.
-We were unsuccessful in the case $R=24$ suggested in \cite{DRSc}.
+We additionally tried $R=23$ and {\it nearly} recovered $M$ using LLL this way:~the longest vector in the LLL output had length $\sqrt{7}$, and subsequently applying BKZ reduction with block size 3 for less than five minutes then fully recovered $M$.
+However, we were unsuccessful in the $R=24$ case suggested in \cite{DRSc}.